Copyright 2012-2024 Susan Burneson. All rights reserved. Kindly talk with us before reproducing any website content.

 1881 • The Austin and Northwestern narrow gauge railroad—later Southern Pacific—was built between Austin and Burnet, through today’s Crestview and a stop called Abercrombie.

-1893 • Esperanza School, an early county school first built in 1866, moved to Upper Georgetown Road (today’s Burnet Road), north of Koenig Lane.
+1893 • Esperanza School, an early county school first built in 1866, moved to Upper Georgetown Road (today’s Burnet Road), north of Koenig at Romeria.

-1914 • Dr. John Preston, Superintendent, State Asylum (today’s Austin State Hospital), described the land north of the hospital, where Brentwood and Crestview are today, and to the west, where the Violet Crown Hills still can be seen:
+1914 • Dr. John Preston, Superintendent, State Asylum (today’s Austin State Hospital), described the land north of the hospital, where Brentwood and Crestview are today, and to the west, where Violet Crown Hills still could be seen:

 On the north . . . stretch rich farming lands that were once illimitable prairies.
 Westward . . . is a chain of hills which make a purplish background for the intervening fields in various shades of green and gold.